freedomofpress/securedrop/docs/servers.rst

 .. todo:: Not sure if we should encourage people to put a passphrase
           on this key.
-It's already on the encrypted persistence of a Tails USB, so by the same logic that we use to justify not passphrase-protecting the GPG key on the SVS, this key should not be passphrase protected either.
+It's already on the encrypted persistence of a Tails USB, so by the same logic that we use to justify not passphrase-protecting the GPG key on the *SVS*, this key should not be passphrase protected either.
 It also reduces credential juggling and is one less thing to forget/lose/actually be a bad passphrase because we're